 When to look for birds

 The time of day is important if you want to make the most of your bird-watching hours.
-Songbirds are easiest to spot during the first hours after dawn and before sunset, while vultures, hawks, and eagles are likeliest to be seen at midday.
+Songbirds are easiest to spot during the first hours after dawn and before sunset.
+Vultures, hawks, and eagles are likeliest to be seen at midday.
 Birding checklists can be helpful.

 Birding tips

-• If you hear a sound or notice movement, your goal is to locate, identify, and observe the bird without frightening it away.
+- When you hear or see movement, find and watch the bird without scaring it away.

-• Watch for signs of alarm in birds: a freeze in posture, a cocked head, a half-raising of the wings, and so on.
+- Watch for alarm signs in birds: freezing, a tilted head, or partially raised wings.
 These tell you to stop moving until the bird calms down or to back away if necessary.

 Please Remember

-• Do not feed wildlife.
+- Do not feed wildlife.
 Animals can easily pick up scavenging practices, so never feed them.
 Animals stay healthier when you do not feed them.
-And, once they learn to beg, they can become aggressive, more likely to get injured by vehicles and become seriously ill.
+Once they learn to beg, they may become aggressive, get hit by vehicles, or become seriously ill.
 They do not need your food handouts to survive.
-You can help us curtail this unwanted behavior from animals by putting your food away and moving away from the animal.
+Help prevent this behavior by putting your food away and moving away from the animal.